 - If selected, participants must register for the conference

-If you meet the above requirements and want to participate, you must submit an extended abstract of no more than 800 words, and no more than 2 pages (excluding references) to: Ana Milanova (firstname.lastname@example.org) and Philipp Haller (email@example.com).
+If you meet the above requirements and you want to participate, you must submit an extended abstract of no more than 800 words, and no more than 2 pages (excluding references) to: Coen De Roover (email@example.com) and Philipp Haller (firstname.lastname@example.org).

 Your abstract should conform to the ACM SIGPLAN conference template, using the acmart class with the “sigconf” option, and it should be in 10pt font, and be submitted in PDF format.
 The research presented in the abstract has to be done on an individual basis for graduate students, but group projects are allowed for undergraduate submissions (one student must be chosen to present the work).
 The abstract should describe the research problem and motivation, background and related work, the intended solution approach and its uniqueness, results, and contributions.